bakerte/DMRJtensor.jl/README.md

 Troubleshooting?
 Email: bakerte@uvic.ca

-If you're just starting out, I recommend reading the introduction article at http://arxiv.org/abs/1911.11566 (English starting on page 19, accepted at the Canadian Journal of Physics) and beginning in the /examples folder.
+If you're just starting out, I recommend reading the introduction article at listed below (available in French or English) and beginning in the /examples folder.

 If you want to view documentation in the code, open the Julia terminal, type `?` and type the name of the function.
 For example,
 ```